artoftheblue/artoftheblue.github.io/_pages/punctuation.md

 * “Yeah, she said I was ‘a freak.’
 Kinda crazy, huh?” she noted.
 * He said, “My parents were like, ‘You would be grounded for life.’”

-TODO: brackets, capitalization, latin borrowings, numbers, "in general", "unfortunately", "respectively", etc.
+TODO: brackets, capitalization, latin borrowings, numbers, "in general", "unfortunately", "respectively", names + commas, etc.

 ## Specific Common Mistakes